vkakerbeck/tbp.monty/docs/how-to-use-monty/tutorials/pretraining-a-model.md

 - `PatchAndViewMontyConfig`: the top-level Monty config object specifies that we will have a sensor patch and an additional viewfinder as inputs to the system.
 It also specifies the routing matrices between sensors, SMs and LMs (using defaults in this simple setup).
   - `monty_args`: a `MontyArgs`object specifying we want 500 exploratory steps per episode.
   - `sensor_module_configs`: a dictionary specifying sensor module class and arguments.
 These dictionaries specify that
-    - `sensor_module_0` will be a `HabitatSurfacePatchSM` (a small sensory patch for a surface agent).
+    - `sensor_module_0` will be a `HabitatSM` with `is_surface_sm=True` (a small sensory patch for a surface agent).
 The sensor module will extract the given list of features for each patch.
 We won't save raw observations here since it is memory-intensive and only required for detailed logging/plotting.
-    - `sensor_module_1` will be a `DetailedLoggingSM` which we can use for logging.
+    - `sensor_module_1` will be a `Probe` which we can use for logging.
 We could also store raw observations from the viewfinder for later visualization/analysis if needed.
 This sensor module is not connected to a learning module and, therefore, is not used for learning.
 It is called `view_finder` since it helps initialize each episode on the object.
   - `learning_module_configs`: a dictionary specifying the learning module class and arguments.
 This dictionary specifies that
     - `learning_module_0` will be a `GraphLM` that constructs a graph of the object being explored.
   - `motor_system_config`: a `MotorSystemConfigCurvatureInformedSurface` config object that specifies a motor policy class to use.
 This policy here will move orthogonal to the surface of the object with a preference of following principal curvatures that are sensed.
 When doing pretraining with the distant agent, the `MotorSystemConfigNaiveScanSpiral` policy is recommended since it ensures even coverage of the object from the available view point.